bitstorm/modern-webdev-wicket/README.md

 www.myhost.net/page-path?1234
 ```

-Again, for a full description of page versioning see the related [user guide paragraph](https://nightlies.apache.org/wicket/guide/10.x/single.html#_page_versioning_and_caching)
+The purpose of page versioning is to support browser’s back button: when this button is pressed Wicket must respond by rendering the same page instance previously used.
+Again, for a full description of this mechanism see the related [user guide paragraph](https://nightlies.apache.org/wicket/guide/10.x/single.html#_page_versioning_and_caching)

 Usually having this id at the end of the page URL is not a big deal, but sometimes you might prefer simply hiding it in the final URL.